No! it's not because we hate your hardwood floors or your pristine carpet.

 Therefore we need to isolate them as much as possible from the floor by using something with very little contact area.

-Firestone Audio's FR-001 isolation feet with Spendor D1's
+Firestone Audio's FR-001 (No Longer available, We recommend Nordost Sort Kone) isolation feet with Spendor D1's

 Note that spikes are not to eliminate speaker vibration but to merely contain it.